IgniteUI/igniteui-docfx/en/components/navdrawer.md

 ## Hierarchical Navigation

-To create a multi-level hierarchical navigation using the `IgxNavigationDrawerComponent`, you can use the `[IgxTreeComponent](tree.md)` in the `igxDrawer` template.
+To create a multi-level hierarchical navigation using the `IgxNavigationDrawerComponent`, you can use the [IgxTreeComponent](tree.md) in the `igxDrawer` template.
 The tree can be constructed directly from your application `Routes` object.
-Here's how this can be acieved:
+Here's how this can be achieved:

 ```html
 <igx-nav-drawer [isOpen]="true" [enableGestures]="true" width="280px">